DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-a-service-assessment.md

 There may also be silent observers from DfE or cross-government for learning and development opportunities.

 How you want the assessment to run is for you to agree with the panel.
-You could, for example, agree to have a 45-minute Show & Tell, followed by sections to cover the problem area, users, hypotheses, and measures of success.
+You could, for example, agree to have a 45-minute show and tell, followed by sections to cover the problem area, users, hypotheses, and measures of success.

 It's up to the team to decide whether you have questions throughout or at the end of the assessment.
 You can discuss this with the panel on the pre-assessment call.

 ### After the assessment

 The panel will aim to give the team an overall outcome within 4 working days.

-They'll then complete the report and the service assessment team will share it with the team within 7 working days.
+They'll then complete the report within 7 working days.

-The report will include an overall [RAG (red, amber, green) status](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for the service, plus a RAG status against the [14 points of the Government Service Standard](https://apply-the-service-standard.education.gov.uk/), feedback and any actions.
+The report will include an overall [RAG (red, amber, green) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for the service, plus a RAG rating for each of the [14 points of the Government Service Standard](https://apply-the-service-standard.education.gov.uk/), feedback and any actions.

 Button: Book a service assessment